Cabuyao: Spanish era

-On the summer of 1896, news spread over Cabuyao that the province of Cavite revolted against the Spanish government.
-Anticipating the disorder it will bring to the community, Lt.
-Isabelo Virtucio readily organized a volunteer group who will fight against the Spanish government.
-He coordinated with the different leaders of the revolutionary groups and his group joined the forces of Gen. Paciano Rizal, the brother of our national hero, Dr. Jose Rizal.
+In the summer of 1896, news spread over Cabuyao that the province of Cavite revolted against the Spanish government.
+Anticipating the disorder it would bring to the community, Lt.
+Isabelo Virtucio organized a volunteer group to fight against the Spanish government.
+He coordinated with the different leaders of the revolutionary groups, and his group joined the forces of General Paciano Rizal, the brother of the Philippines' national hero, José Rizal.
 The group adopted guerrilla warfare in fighting the Spaniards such as ambush, surprise attack and putting up traps on the roads used by the enemy.
-It was almost two (2) years before the Spanish armed forces surrendered in 1898.
+It took almost two years before the Spanish armed forces surrendered in 1898.